FuouM/serufuRIP/README.md

 Code can be found in `house_move.py`

 We copy the thread ids sorted from step 3 and move those threads to their new home. `shutil` module was used.
-I am amzed by how fast it took to move thousands of folders.
+I am amazed by how fast it took to move thousands of folders.

 ### 5 - Manual searches